Sepide-Masoudi/kubeflow-data-sharing-pipeline/README.md

 # PRE-share Data Tool

 **PRE-share Data** is a tool designed to assist in making resource-aware design decisions during the development of a self-serve data platform.
 It provides a comprehensive suite of modules to generate, manage, and analyze data pipelines, with a focus on reusability and energy efficiency.
+This tool is an implementation of a poster paper accepted to the 22nd IEEE International Conference on Software Architecture Companion (ICSA-C) 2025.
+Please cite the paper if you use this tool.

 ## Overview